AverageDemo/AverageDemo/README.md

 #### Pesticide

-A fully functional bug-tracking software using NodeJS (Express and Mongo) and NextJS.
+A semi-functional bug-tracking software using NodeJS (Express and Mongo) and NextJS.

 [Repo](https://github.com/AverageDemo/Pesticide)